 14.)
 I am where I am because of the bridges that I crossed.
 Sojourner Truth was a bridge.
 Harriet Tubman was a bridge.
 Ida B. Wells was a bridge.
 Madame C.J.
 Walker was a bridge.
 Fannie Lou Hamer was a bridge.

 17.)
-I look at an ant and I see myself: a native South African, endowed by nature with a strength much greater than my size so I might cope with the weight of a racism that crushes my spirit.
+I look at an ant, and I see myself: a native South African endowed by nature with a strength much greater than my size so I might cope with the weight of racism that crushes my spirit.